Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Rooms & Creatures**

+* The Vile Ideology Pole should be full of Felidols of all flavours, always immobile.
+There are conveyor belts and water currents to push the toys/statues around to stop them from being extremely overpowered despite never actually moving.
 * Roseic gas should interact more directly with inhaling, and give a lower glamour score if only standing in it.
 * Add more Epsilon cores to vary the runs.
 Massive tongue-whip with interesting pathfinding, shockwave that causes kerosene explosions.
 * lotus incense. sacrifice a legendary to mark the room with a respawn/recall point.